IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > \[T\]he Committee believes that the term "discrimination" as used in the Covenant should be understood to imply any distinction, exclusion, restriction or preference which is based on any ground such as race, colour, sex, \...and which has the purpose or effect of nullifying or impairing the recognition, enjoyment or exercise by all persons, on an equal footing, of all rights and freedoms.[^6]

 The Covenant prohibits States from discriminating towards men, and requires States to protect men from discrimination.
-"All branches of government (executive, legislative and judicial), and other public or governmental authorities, at whatever level---national, regional or local---are in a position to engage the responsibility of the State Party."[^7]
+"All branches of government (executive, legislative and judicial), and other public or governmental authorities, at whatever level-national, regional or local-are in a position to engage the responsibility of the State Party."[^7]

 Article 26 requires States' laws to guarantee that men have equal and effective protection against discrimination.
 It requires States to prohibit discrimination against men in law and in fact.
 This applies to all fields regulated and protected by public authorities.
 All legislation adopted by the State must not discriminate against men.[^8] If a State's laws do not align with the Covenant, the State must change its laws.[^9]